Diagnosed with MS And You Drive A Car

 I have double vision and my licence has been taken away.
 I have now lost the bottle to drive if I were to be given the chance to start again.
 None the less I am lucky in other ways.

-- There is a train service to London every 15 minutes and the station is less than a 10 minute ride on my mobility scooter.
+- There is a train service to London every 15 minutes and the station is a 5 minute ride on my mobility scooter.

-- My wife will take me to places
+- My wife will drive me to places I need to access by bus.

-- I get 33% off all train tickets
+- Get 33% off all train tickets with a Disabled Persons Railcard

-- Eventually a lift was installed at the station so now it is fully accessible
+- A lift was installed at the train station in our town so now it is fully accessible

 I will admit to a lucky break

-If you do receive a diagnosis for multiple then please look at the implications if you drive a car
+If you do receive a diagnosis for multiple then please look at the implications if you drive a car.
+There are solutions.